chromice/ae/README.md

 Hello universe!
 ```

-Splendid!
-Now let's familiarise you with all the libraries and hack together a few more simple apps.
+Now let's familiarise you with all the libraries.

 ## Request